Southampton-RSG/2015-09-17-southampton/novice/python/motivation.md

 -  Handling flags and files separately in a command-line program
 -  Reading data from standard input in a program

-## Wrap-up Challenge: Joining the dots
+## Wrap-up Challenge: Connecting the dots

 **Write a python script (function) for Fahrenheit to Celsius temperature conversion and stores the output in a file.**